AROUND THE WORLD

 And once MAMMA MIA! became a beloved part of the musical theatre landscape, it was time for it to challenge another medium and find yet another whole new audience: in the cinema.
 With producer Judy Craymer, writer Catherine Johnson and director Phyllida Lloyd all reprising their original roles from the theatre in bringing it to the big screen with Universal Pictures, the film had its worldwide premiere in London on June 30 2008 -- and made history all over again as the highest grossing movie of all time at the UK and Irish film box office, and the highest grossing musical film worldwide.

-The numbers speak for themselves, but it is the numbers in the show - those glorious, instantly memorable ABBA songs - and the way they are fused so effortlessly into the story, that makes it work again.
+The numbers speak for themselves, but it is the numbers in the show -- those glorious, instantly memorable ABBA songs -- and the way they are fused so effortlessly into the story, that makes it work again.
 Supplemented in the film by the beautiful location shooting, a cast that includes Meryl Streep, Pierce Brosnan, Colin Firth, Stellan Skarsgard, Christine Baranski and Julie Walters make them pulse with new life.
+Now the film offers a permanent record of the show, and its DVD version has become the fastest selling DVD of all time in the UK.
+It has also broken industry records elsewhere from Australia to Denmark.
+The film soundtrack, too, was the biggest album released by Universal in 2008, and has now sold over 6.4m copies globally.